 Distinctive physical features

 Patients may have a wide smile with gaps between their teeth, coarse facial features, and a pale complexion with light-colored hair, known as hypopigmentation.
-Scoliosis or curvature of the spine is also common in Angelman syndrome.
+Scoliosis, or curvature of the spine, also is common in Angelman syndrome.

-Additional, less common symptoms include crossed eyes, involuntary eye movements known as nystagmus, sensitivity to heat, and an unusual fascination with water.
+Less-common symptoms include crossed eyes, involuntary eye movements known as nystagmus, sensitivity to heat, and an unusual fascination with water.

-Movement and coordination issues
+Movement, coordination issues

-Most patients continue to have limited speech or no speech capabilities throughout their lives; however, receptive and nonverbal communication aptitudes are higher than verbal skills.
-Adults with Angelman syndrome can typically communicate through gesturing or with the use of communication boards.
+Most patients continue to have limited speech or no speech capabilities throughout their lives; however, most are able to communicate nonverbally.
+Adults with Angelman syndrome usually can communicate through gesturing or with the use of communication boards.